LanceFiondella/SFRAT/README.md

 The SFRAT requires Python libraries listed in `requirements.txt`.
 Run `setup.py` with Python (likely via double-clicking) to install the required libraries.
 This should open a separate window displaying the installation progress.

 ## Running
+[Download](https://github.com/LanceFiondella/SFRAT/archive/refs/heads/master.zip) and extract the software (if necessary) from GitHub (or via Git).
-After installing Python and required libraries, run `SFRAT.py` with Python, again likely via double-click.
+After installing Python and SFRAT's required libraries, run `SFRAT.py` with Python, again likely via double-click.